Latinos stake a claim in Aspen at Raizado, an ideas and culture festival

 “I’ve been to this space many times, many conferences, many seminars, this is probably the most Latinos who have shared this very space, this very room, this very hotel, this very property, this very city,” said Alex Sánchez, executive director of Voces Unidas, an advocacy group for Latinos in the region known Roaring Fork Valley.

-The festival, which runs through Friday, is in the hometown of the 60-year-old Aspen Ideas Festival that brings together thought leaders, writers, artists and others.
+The festival, which runs through Friday, is ongoing in the hometown of the 60-year-old Aspen Ideas Festival that brings together thought leaders, writers, artists, and others.
 Historically, however, it has not had a heavy Latino focus or presence.

 Mónica Ramírez co-founded the organization Latinx House in 2019 at the Sundance Film Festival to ensure a Latino presence there and at other high-profile events.
 Amid the pandemic, that work evolved into Raizado, a $2 million event in its inaugural year, according to an event spokesperson.